compsci-adl/duckbot/README.md

     poetry install
     ```

+3. [Create an app in the Discord developer portal and fetch the bot token](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app) if you haven't already.

+4. [Enable privileged intents](https://discord.com/developers/docs/topics/gateway#enabling-privileged-intents) for the bot.
+You will need all 3 intents.

-3. Copy `.env.example` to a new file `.env` and set required environment variables.
+5. Copy `.env.example` to a new file `.env` and set required environment variables.

-4. Run the bot.
+6. Run the bot.

     ```bash
     poetry run python src/main.py